Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to reverse a number.
 - Write a program to check if a number is a perfect number.

+13. Day 13 (13th July 2024)
+- Write a Python program to check if a number is a strong number.
+- Write a program to print the first n natural numbers.